osharaki/spark-logger/docs/index.md

 The name Sparkpeople as well as related names, marks, emblems and images are registered trademarks of their respective owners.

 ---
-Spark Logger logo assets provided by freepik.com.
+Spark Logger logo assets are provided by freepik.com.